 In this section, we describe the result of parameter optimization under each subunit in the experimental sequence of events (sample preparation, polarization, dissolution, acquisition).
 In this section, each parameter is mentioned using the numbering defined in Table 1.
-Also, while comparing liquid state signals at different parameters optimization stages, we analyzed only those signals which are above the limit of quantification (SNR > 10).
-Figure 2 shows d-DNP enhanced 13C spectra of the metabolite mixture along with the reference, before experimental optimization of parameters as used in the previous report(Dey et al., 2020).
-Note that apart for TSP which is more concentrated, only quaternary carbons are visible due to their low signal to noise ratio (SNR).
+Also, while comparing liquid-state signals at different parameter optimization stages, we analyzed only those signals which are above the limit of quantification (SNR > 10).
+Figure 2 shows d-DNP-enhanced $^{13}\mathrm{C}$ spectra of the metabolite mixture along with the reference, before experimental optimization of parameters as used in the previous report (Dey et al., 2020).
+Note that apart for TSP which is more concentrated, only quaternary carbons are visible due to their low signal-to-noise ratio (SNR).